8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 - Wide platform list

-- Analytics and approval locked to the $79 Agency tier
+- Analytics and approvals sit on the top tier

 - Instagram needs a workaround

-Best for: solopreneurs who want dedicated recycling on every plan at a low entry price.
+Best for: solo operators who want dedicated recycling at a low monthly price.

-Metricool is the alternative to reach for when analytics matter more than recycling.
-It pairs scheduling with genuinely deep reporting and native ad management for Google, Meta, and TikTok, which is where Buffer's thin analytics fall short.
-Note that Metricool does not offer content recycling.
+Metricool is the pick when reporting matters more than recycling.
+It pairs scheduling with deep analytics and ad management for Google, Meta, and TikTok.
+That is exactly where Buffer is thin.
+Note that Metricool does not recycle content.

 - Deep analytics and reporting